 Why is this bylaw needed?

-KFR has witnessed a steady increase in calls surrounding open-air burning, and unsafe open-air burning practices.
-It anticipates it will exceed 250 calls in 2020.
-This signifies a 75 per cent increase in response calls from 2015.
+KFR has witnessed a steady increase in calls surrounding open-air fires and unsafe burning practices.
+This year, KFR has seen a 75 per cent increase in response calls from 2015.

-Will open-air burning still be permitted in the City under this proposed bylaw?
+Will open air fires still be permitted in the City under this proposed bylaw?

-Yes, open-air burning would still be permitted.
+Yes, open air fires would still be permitted.
 Residents will have information in advance and will be required to follow bylaw regulations.

 When would the bylaw take effect?

-If adopted by Council, KFR is recommending that an Open-Air Burning Bylaw take effect on Jan.
-1, 2021.
+If adopted by Council, KFR is recommending that the Open-Air Fires Bylaw take effect in 2021.

 I have an approved appliance under the current operating guideline.
 Will I still be able to use it if this new bylaw comes into effect?

-If you have an approved open-air burning appliance, like a chiminea, with a spark arrestor and you meet the regulations outlined in the bylaw, you will be able to enjoy it.
+If you have an approved open-air fire appliance, like a chiminea with a spark arrestor, and you meet the regulations outlined in the bylaw, you will be able to enjoy it.

 It has been shown that public education is one of the most effective methods for reducing fires.
-Fees collected through open-air permitting will be invested into public education.
-Department staff is currently exploring the feasibility of erecting digital signage in key locations that could feature both fire prevention and emergency management messages.
+Fees collected through open-air permitting would be invested into public education.

 Does this include fireworks?